Crop Yield Increase With Precision Technologies

 Regular satellite monitoring of land plots, for instance, allows farmers to easily follow the growth status of plants and carry out crop yield estimation using remote sensing.
 The evolution of plant health status provides key information to decide on possible interventions to the needs of crops.

 Even though satellites do not measure the stages of plant growth directly, but with spectral indices.
 EOSDA Crop Monitoring also provides data on daily temperatures, analyze their dynamics in time, and calculate their total sum.
-Based on this data, software is capable of detecting growth stages for various types of plants and represents their correlations with other data so that the farmers could make well-weighted decisions.
+Based on this data, software is capable of detecting stages of plant growth for various types of plants and represents their correlations with other data so that the farmers could make well-weighted decisions.

 Apart from this, EOSDA Crop Monitoring provides agrarians with valuable data about different vegetation indices, such as: